We are building a unified frontend for cryptocurrency.

 We work hard, but not at the expense of our personal lives and families.

 Taking a step back from the day-to-day life at CoinTracker, we believe in cherishing all aspects of life.
-Jon has a three-year old daughter and Chandan will be getting married soon.
+Jon has a three-year old daughter and Chandan was recently married.
 We will always have time to spend with our families and loved ones, and we want all of our employees to as well.

 We believe happiness fuels creativity, productivity, and long-term sustainable thinking.
 We trust every person to manage their own time and take as much vacation as needed.
 Additionally, to encourage everyone to expand their horizons, we expense an unlimited number of books for every employee.
 If you want to learn more about the industrial revolution, rare species of fish, or just read a fantasy novel, we want you to, too!
-Fun fact: Alexey reads 300 books a year!
 This is a perk we provide all of our employees as a part of our collective growth mindset.

 Day to day, we work in our office in downtown SF (not WFH).
 We have minimal process — one daily standup and regular 1:1s.
 Most of the day people have time and space to work independently and break out into organic discussions as needed.
 We cater lunch and eat together on a daily basis, while fiercely debating topics ranging from financial markets to ancient history.